LSEG-API-Samples/Article.RDPLibrary.Python.SideBySideApiFxExampleWithInteractiveWidgets/README.md

 ## SxS

-We'll need to create functions to be used subsequentally in our code:
+We'll need to create functions to be used subsequently in our code:

 ```python